 Activities: Tasks performed by people or systems.
-These can also include subprocesses, loops, compensations, multiple instances and so on
+These can also include subprocesses, loops, compensations, multiple instances, and so on

-Gateways: Decision points which can adjust paths.
+Gateways: Decision points that can adjust paths.
 For example, a single decision could cause a process to go down Path A or Path B, leading to very different endpoints.
 Types include inclusive, parallel, and exclusive gateways

 Sequence flow: The order of activities to be performed